tonytw1/squirrel-detector/README.md

 - [Results](#results)

-## TLDR

-During lock down we were adopted by the squirrel which frequents our garden.

-Now we'd like to be notified when a squirrel is outside the window, so we built a Raspberry Pi webcam and trained a TensorFlow model to recognise squirrels.

-I learnt how to retrain an existing TensorFlow object detection model to recognise the animals visiting the garden and how to use that model from by our code.

 ## Hardware

 We're using a [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) with the [Camera Module V2](https://www.raspberrypi.org/products/camera-module-v2/).

-This gives us Wifi, 1 core and 512Mb of memory.
+This gives us Wifi, 1 CPU core and 512Mb of memory.

 The camera module appears as a Video4Linux device.
 You can see device details with this command: